nowtech-common/cpp-logger/README.md

 There are two log call flavours:
   - The all-purpose function call-like solution, but it heavily relies on variadic templates, stack usage may be in the order of kilobytes for many passed parameters. **This holds for all the tasks using the log system.** For low stack usage, avoid many parameters.
 For small compiled size, avoid many parameter footprints (i.e. avoid many template instantiations).
   - The `std::ostream`-like solution, which uses minimal stack.
-It has only one limitation: it is unable to surpress the header like the other one's sendNoHeader call.
-However, the solution is easy and cheap: give the interested threads just as much extra stack space to be able to handle simple all-prupose calls.
-Discarding headers is interesting only if there are many simple homogeneous calls.
+Discarding headers is interesting only if there are many simple homogeneous calls, or the available bandwidth is limited.

 The library reserves some buffers and a queue during construction, and makes small heap allocations during thread / log app registrations.
 After it, no heap